nuejs/nue/packages/nuejs.org/docs/index.md

   large: /img/figma-to-css-big.png

-With Nue, you can take advantage of a [global design system](global-design-system.html)  and [modern CSS](css-best-practises.html) to build websites with significantly less code than what you need with a JavaScript-based framework like **Next.js**.

-Nue changes the way you think about web development.
-Chances are that you become a professional UX developer or "design engineer" focusing on _both_ design and CSS.
+With Nue, you can take advantage of a [global design system](global-design-system.html)  and [modern, minimalistic CSS](css-best-practices.html) to build websites with significantly less code than what you need with a JavaScript-based framework like **Next.js**.
+Your codebase can be so small, that it's in the ballpark of a [single Tailwind button](/blog/introducing-nue-css/).
+This changes the way you think about web development.
+Chances are that Nue turns you into a professional UX developer, who thinks more like a designer and less of an engineer.

 ### New levels of performance
 If there is one word to describe Nue, it's _minimalism_.
-There's order of magnitude less of everything: be it source code, NPM modules, API methods, or the amount of HTML, CSS, or JavaScript.
+There's order of magnitude less of everything: NPM modules, API methods, configuration options, and framework-specific idioms.
+This leads to significantly leaner websites with far less  HTML, CSS, and JavaScript on the final response.
 Just take any professionally-designed website and compare it with Nue, and you'll see the difference.
 For example:

 [image.gridpaper]
   small: /img/docs-sizes.png